ni/systemlink-operations-handbook/handbook/data-stores/data-stores.md

   <figcaption>SystemLink's NoSqlDatabase configuration set to 8BG</figcaption>
 </figure>

-!!!important
-    Some connection string formats are unsupported or could cause issues in some environments.

-    - Connection strings that contain the query parameter `tls=` are unsupported.
-Use the `ssl=` query string to achieve the same capability with the same degree of security.
-    - The DNS seed list URI format (`mongodb+srv://`) may fail in some environments due to a bug ([Unable to connect to Atlas due to DNS connectivity issues #358](https://github.com/kobil-systems/mongodb/issues/358)) in the Elixir MongoDB driver used by SystemLink.
-In this case use the [MongoDB standard connection string format](https://docs.mongodb.com/manual/reference/connection-string/#std-label-connections-standard-connection-string-format) to connect your replica set.
-This affects both self-hosted replica sets and MongoDB Atlas.
-    - When URL escaping characters in your connection string  you must use uppercase characters, e.g. `%2F` not `%2f`.

-    Example connection string (line breaks for readability):

-    ```url
-    mongodb://myusername:<password>:
-    ec2-123-123-12.compute-1.amazonaws.com27017,
-    ec2-234-234-23.compute-1.amazonaws.com:27017,
-    ec2-456-456-45.compute-1.amazonaws.com:27017/
-    ?authSource=admin
-    &replicaSet=rs0
-    &readPreference=primary
-    &ssl=true
-    ```

 ### Connecting to MongoDB Atlas

+Connect to MongoDB Atlas for simpler setup and adminstration of a MongoDB replica set compared to self hosting.
 MongoDB Atlas is a fully managed PaaS from MongoDB.
-Atlas provides for simpler setup and adminstration of a MongoDB replica set than self hosting.

 If you have not setup an Atlas cluster before, refer to [Getting started with Atlas](https://docs.atlas.mongodb.com/getting-started/).
 Refer to [Setup Atlas Connectivity](https://docs.mongodb.com/guides/cloud/connectionstring/) for steps to obtain a connection string.

+!!! note
+    In the sample connection string provided by Atlas you will need to replace the instance of `myFirstDatabase` with `admin`.
+For example:

+    ```url
+    mongodb+srv://<username>:<password>@<cluster>/myFirstDatabase?retryWrites=true&w=majority
+    ```

+    This will need to be updated to

+    ```url
+    mongodb+srv://<username>:<password>@<cluster>/admin?retryWrites=true&w=majority
+    ```

-!!!note "MongoDB Atlas free tier is unsupported by SystemLink"
+!!!important "MongoDB Atlas free tier is unsupported by SystemLink"
-    Due to constraints on memory in the Atlas free tier, SystemLink will not successfully connect to a cluster running on the free tier.
-You must use a paid tier to successfully connect.
-The lowest performance paid tiers of Atlas are supported by SystemLink.
+    Due to constraints on memory in the Atlas free tier, you must use a paid tier for SystemLink to successfully connect.
+SystemLink supports all paid tiers for Atlas.
 If you need assistance evaluating Atlas with SystemLink please contact NI ([customer.requests@ni.com](mailto:customer.requests@ni.com)) or your local account manager.

-Because Atlas uses replica sets by default, your SystemLink server could be affected by the bug in the Elixir MongoDB driver used by SystemLink as described in [Connecting to MongoDB with Replica Sets](#connecting-to-mongodb-with-replica-sets).
+Because Atlas uses replica sets by default, your SystemLink server could be affected by the bug in the 3rd party MongoDB driver used by SystemLink as described in [Multi Node Deployments](#multi-node-deployments).
 When obtaining a connection string from Atlas use the connection string generated for the Node.js driver version 2.0.14.
 This provided connection string is fully supported by SystemLink.